Page 1: Biography

-This biography, written by Ross Somerville, was first published in 1998.
+This biography, written by Ross Somerville, was first published in the Dictionary of New Zealand Biography in 1998.

 Leo Paul Schramm was born in Vienna, Austria, on 22 September 1892, the son of Marie Hofmann; his father’s name is unknown.
 His mother subsequently married Gustav Schramm, a German, who adopted her son.
 He began musical studies at the age of four and made his first public appearance as a piano soloist, composer and conductor at eight.
 He then studied with the celebrated piano teacher Theodor Leschetizky for five years.

 Based in Berlin from 1908, Schramm formed a piano trio in 1909 and taught pupils privately.
 One, Claudio Arrau, remembered him as ‘very intelligent and full of ideas, but a little crazy’.
 His compositions were published by reputable firms and he toured extensively as soloist and accompanist, performing concertos under the batons of notable European conductors.

 Paul Schramm married in Germany in 1916.
 During the First World War he was attached to the Austrian army press headquarters for two years as a musical entertainer.
 In 1925 he took up a part-time teaching post, giving monthly master-classes at conservatories in Thuringia, Silesia and Rotterdam.
 He was divorced in 1927, probably some time after he met the Dutch pianist Diny Soetermeer.